...

 What is the ongoing management and recovery journey for adults with Oppositional Defiant Disorder?

 Managing and recovering from Oppositional Defiant Disorder (ODD) is an ongoing process.
-It is important for adults with ODD to continue their treatment, engage in therapy, and actively practice coping strategies and healthy communication skills.
+Adults with ODD need to continue their treatment, engage in therapy, and actively practice coping strategies and healthy communication skills.
 Self-care, stress management, and proper support are crucial in maintaining progress and preventing relapse.
 The recovery journey may differ for each individual, but with consistent effort and support, it is possible to improve overall well-being and lead a fulfilling life.

 Back to top button